NLPforGPs/NLP-Primary-Care/RESULTS.md

 This represents the current and most complete set of results.
 The previous section is retained below as it includes a few extra details.

+#### Methods

+Conventional BERT = A pretrained model (PubMedBERT-abstract-fulltext) with a linear layer on top.

+Masked language model (MLM) prompting = A pretrained model (PubMedBERT-abstract) is given part of the transcript as input followed by a prompt.
+The prompt contains a missing word, which the model must guess.
+The prompt is: 'This is a problem of {}.'
+The word in '{}' is the class label that is to be predicted by the model.

+Next sentence prediction (NSP) prompting = A pretrained model (PubMedBERT-abstract) is used as a binary classifier for each possible label.
+For each label, it is given two inputs: part of the transcript and a prompt sentence as in MLM with the label filled in, e.g., 'This is a problem of Musculo-skeletal.'

+For all three methods, the transcripts are split into chunks of up to 490 tokens.
+Each chunk is then treated as a separate data point.
+We merge the predictions for a whole transcript by predicting any labels that were assigned to any chunks in the transcript.
+For the probabilities, we take the maximum probability that each label received for any chunk in the transcript, then re-normalise.
+Conventional BERT and MLM are therefore multiclass classifiers for each chunk, but could output multiple labels across a long transcript.
+NSP is a binary classifier for each label.

 #### Distant Supervision, Coarse-grained Topics

 The goal of this experiment is to predict the top-level ICPC codes.